jlevy/kash/src/kash/docs/markdown/topics/a1_what_is_kash.md

 directory.

 You can use Kash as an **interactive, AI-native command-line** shell for practical knowledge tasks.

+But it’s actually not just a shell, and you can skip the shell entirely.
-It’s also **a Python library** that lets you convert a simple Python function into a command and an MCP tool, so it integrates with other tools like Anthropic Desktop or Cursor.
+It’s really simply **a Python library** that lets you convert a simple Python function into “actions” that work in a clean way on plain files in a workspace.
+An action is also an MCP tool, so it integrates with other tools like Anthropic Desktop or Cursor.

+So basically, it gives a unified way to use the shell, Python functions, and MCP tools.

 It’s new and still has some rough edges, but it’s now working well enough it is feeling quite powerful.
 It now serves as a replacement for my usual shell (previously bash or